GoAble

 Wireframing, Prototyping & UI Design

-GoAble is a navigation tool designed to help user find suitable washrooms in moments of urgency.
+GoAble is a mobile-oriented navigation tool designed to help user find suitable washrooms in moments of urgency.
 To ensure speed and usability for all, especially those with mobility impairments, the user experience prioritizes a short critical path and high-level of customization.

 The Problem